robolyst/osquant/content/papers/wiener-khinchin-theorem-and-gaussian-processes/index.md

 ---
-title: "Wiener–Khinchin theorem and Gaussian processes"
+title: "Wiener-Khinchin theorem and Gaussian processes"
 summary: "
 There's a magical little theorem that links a power spectral density to the autocovariance function.
 You can use this to quickly estimate Gaissian processes and model periodic time series.
 "
 date: "2023-11-11"
 type: paper
-mathjax: true # Enable mathematics on the page
+mathjax: true
-katex: false # Enable mathematics on the page
-plotly: false  # Enable plotly on the page
 authors:
     - Adrian Letchford
 categories: